 Using 'Fucking Ninja Stars' and equipping them with any strap-on that does fire damage allows you to shred through large groups of enemies through a combination of bleeding and burning damage, and the ability to hit up to six times if your timing is perfect.

-It's Easy, so It Sucks: Is shaping up to be a common complaint.
-While the game isn't necessarily a walk in the park, it's not significantly challenging, either (except for Al Gore).
+It's Easy, So It Sucks!: While the game isn't necessarily a walk in the park, it's not significantly challenging either (except for Al Gore).
 Particularly noteworthy is the fact that there seems to be very little difference between playing the game on any of the game's three difficulties.
 Because of the extremely hard-coded Level Scaling of the enemies, which when combined with the low level cap means that the player is actually getting weaker with level ups until they find equipment matching their level.

-Nightmare Fuel: The abortion clinic sequence.
+The abortion clinic sequence.
 Especially the bit where the Nazi Zombie fetuses started attacking.
-An holocaust indeed, Butters.

 That One Boss: The penultimate boss Nazi Zombie Chef is a huge spike in difficulty, with great health, very powerful attacks, and immunity to many status ailments.
 In short, he's very nasty for a non-bonus boss.